 Like a guided tour, a commentary includes history, culture, legends and landscape descriptions plays through the provided headphones on every seat on the places you pass by.

 Don’t go to sleep between Springfield and the township of Arthur's Pass.
 This section with its tunnels and viaducts crossing deep gorges is considered a railway engineering masterpiece and by many people the most spectacular part of the trip.

 Driving Creek Railway is a must do.
 See what potter, Barry Brickell, achieved on land that was once scrub and farmland.
-The native vegetation he planted, kauri, rimu, totara, ferns…, have grown so that the area is beginning to look like it would have in pre-European days.
-But his greatest achievement would be the railway that winds its way up the slopes.
+The native vegetation he planted, kauri, rimu, totara, ferns, have grown so that the area is beginning to look like it would have in pre-European days.
+But his greatest achievement is the railway that winds its way up the slopes.
 Not a qualified engineer, he constructed the line to get clay from the upper areas of the property, then turned it into a tourist attraction, opening in 1990.
 Possibly Coromandel town’s most fun place to go.

 Driving Creek Railway Facts & Highlights